This post contains affiliate links. Read the full disclosure here.

 • Do not use more than one a half Tablespoons of espresso!
 If you are a major coffee lover, you may be tempted to add more, but adding more liquid to the recipe will throw off the ratio of dry ingredients and wet ingredients, resulting in a wet texture.

 • Don’t over-mix the dough: The texture of the cookies will be affected if you over-mix the dough!
-Mix until the dough forms, then stop and stir in the chocolate chips by hand.
+Use your mixer to mix it until the dough forms, then stop and stir in the chocolate chips by hand.

 If you make this recipe, let me know how it went in the comments below, I’d love to hear from you!
 You can also tag me on Instagram or Facebook so I can check it out!